pingswept/design-for-fab/content/logistics/projects.md

 P3 final: Wednesday, February 12, at the start of class.
 You can submit documentation up until late Wednesday night, but we will be testing vehicles in class.

+-->

 # P2: Build a sturdy wooden chair

 Build a chair out of wood.
+If you prefer, you can use a different material or build a different piece of furniture that holds up a person's weight.

 ### You will be given:

 *  1 square of plywood, 15.5 inches on a side
 *  2 2x4's, each 8 feet long
-*  1 1x3, 8 feet long
+*  1 1x4, 8 feet long

 You can use any other wood you can find or buy, but don't go buy a bunch of fancy wood.
 The idea here is not to make an heirloom, but to make a structurally sound chair with basic materials.